codeccoop/forms-bridge/docs/API.md

 #### Arguments

-1. `mixed $default`: Fallback value.
+1. `array $bridges`: Initial value.
+2. `string $api`: If declared, filters bridges by api name.
-2. `integer $form_id`: If declared, try to return bridges from the form with this id instead of the bridges from the current form.
+2. `string|integer $form_id`: If declared, try to return bridges from the form with this id.
+This id should includes the integration prefix if there is more than one active integration.

 #### Returns